15 Unrealistic Impacts of Sheltered Upbringing on kids

 Unrealistic Expectations of the World

-When kids are sheltered, they are often shielded from the hardships of the world.
-This creates a distorted view of how things work.
-They may develop unrealistic expectations about life, such as the idea that everything should be easy or that people will always treat them with kindness.
+Children who are sheltered from the challenges of the outside world may have a skewed perception of how things operate.
+They may start to develop irrational expectations about life, such as the notion that everything should be simple or that kindness will always be shown to them—a sheltered child who graduates and enters the workforce.

 Over-dependence on Parents